Employing and supporting LGBT workers

-- Use of toilet or changing facilities – employers should avoid discriminating against anyone with the protected characteristic of gender reassignment (see definition outlined above).
+- Use of toilet or changing facilities - employers should avoid discriminating against anyone with the protected characteristic of gender reassignment (see definition outlined above).
 Such persons should normally be free to select the facilities appropriate to the gender in which they present, this becomes more so the further they have progressed in the gender reassignment process.
-For example, when a person who is undergoing a gender reassignment process starts to live in their acquired gender role on a full time basis they should normally be afforded the right to use the facilities appropriate to their acquired gender.
+For example, when a person who is undergoing a gender reassignment process has been living in their acquired gender role on a full time basis they should normally be afforded the right to use the facilities appropriate to their acquired gender.
 Employers should consult their transitioning employee about this and make plans for it.
 Where employers already offer gender-neutral toilets and changing facilities, the risk of discriminating against transgender people is alleviated.

 As an employer you have a legal responsibility to ensure that all your staff, regardless as to whether they propose to undergo, are undergoing or have undergone gender reassignment, do not suffer discriminatory treatment at work.
 It is best practice to ensure that all staff work in an environment that enables them reach their full potential.